danielstgt/laravel-mix-svg-vue/README.md

 #### `svgoSettings`

-Determines which settings should be passed to SVGO.
-[See here](https://github.com/svg/svgo#what-it-can-do) for a list of available settings.
+Plugins configurations passed to SVGO.
+[See here](https://github.com/svg/svgo#built-in-plugins) for a list of available settings.

 #### Options overview